allanmcrae/pacman-packaging-guide/first_package.md

 }
 ````

 There are a few adjustments that need to be made.
 As in the `source` array, we can use the `pkgver` variable rather than a specific version.
 Also, reading the `INSTALL` file, we see that running `./configure` on its own prepares files to be placed in `/usr/local`.
-When packaging software to be installed on your system, you will generally want that directly in `/usr`.
+When packaging software to be installed on your system, you will generally want that to install files into the `/usr` heirarchy directly.
 We can add that information to the `configure` command:

 ````bash
 build() {